 While I haven’t sworn off thrift store shopping, I’m much more particular about the brands I buy.
-For kids, Lands’ End and The Children’s Place seem to be good bets.
-However, I’m still sorting out the best brands for myself.

 As with the other items on this list, paying more doesn’t necessarily mean buying the most expensive item available.
 You’ll need to find the sweet spot at the intersection of price and quality.

-7. A mattress for a good night’s sleep
+8. A mattress for a good night’s sleep

 Find the best mattress to support your back and sleeping style and buy it, even if it costs a little more.
 Again, I’m not saying you have to buy the most expensive one.
 I’m only saying you should be willing to pay more to get what you need rather than settling for less.